MicrosoftDocs/dynamics-365-fraud-protection/content/pp-architecture-abstract.md

 - **Device fingerprinting (front end)** <!-- Device fingerprinting lets you collect crucial device telemetry during online actions.
 This information includes hardware information, browser information, geographic information, and the Internet Protocol (IP) address.
 This feature is based on artificial intelligence (AI) and can be used as input to the process of fraud assessments.
 It can be implemented for both browser and mobile based.
 A Java-based web SDK (software development kits) and iOS, Android and React Native SDKs for mobile applications are available.-->
 - **Purchase assessment API (back end)** - This API collects data attributes that include transaction context.
 This data is compared to data already within the fraud protection network, where machine learning will search for linkages and similarities to known emerging fraud patterns.
-- **Bank event API (back end)** - This API is used to inform Fraud Protection of the bank’s authorization decision (for example, approving or rejecting a transaction).
-It can also be used to inform Fraud Protection about related events such as card verification value (CVV) or 3D Secure (3DS) challenges.
+- **Bank event API (back end)** - This API is used to inform Fraud Protection of the bank’s authorization decision.
+For example, approving or rejecting the transaction.
+It can also be used to inform Fraud Protection  about related events such as a CVV or 3DS challenge.
-- **Purchase status API (back end)** - This API sends purchase status, such as approving and rejecting transactions, back to Fraud Protection.
-This feedback helps ensure that the right information is considered by Fraud Protection machine learning going forward, and helps provide you with robust reporting.
+- **Purchase status (back end)** - Purchase status is used to inform Dynamics Fraud Protection of the merchant's final decision on the transaction.
+Knowing whether the transaction happened or was rejected for any reason (e.g., insufficient inventory, a trade block, etc.) it is important to let Fraud Protection  adapt and learn from the merchant’s fraud patterns.
-- **Label API (back end)** - This API enables you to send additional information to Fraud Protection about transactions, account or payment instrument details, chargebacks, refunds, and reversals.
-The labels API provides knowledge for model training based on a set of fraud signals.
+- **Label API (back end)** - Enables you to send additional information to Microsoft Dynamics 365 Fraud Protection in addition to the data that informs the virtual fraud analyst and scorecard features.
+The labels API provides additional knowledge for model training based on an additional set of fraud signals.

 ## How Fraud Protection purchase protection connects with clients